 \section{Introduction}

-I present a naive sketch of the Russell Paradox, using only trivial set existence axioms, with approximations to the hypothetical Russell Set of all sets which do not belong to themselves.
-This reveals that an approximation that is too small leads easily to a better approximation which is still too small.
-Similarly, an approximation which is too large gives rise to a regress of successively less bad approximations.
-Each such series of approximations seems indefinitely extensible, so an intuition that these processes terminate does not withstand scrutiny.
-Hence the Russell Paradox is seen to be a simple mistaken claim about set existence.
-Therefore the unrestricted Axiom of Comprehension is a mistake which should be abandoned, not an important intuition to be rescued.
-This shows, I believe, that attempts to reconcile Comprehension with set theory Platonist enough to have a \MyIndex{universal set}, such as Quine’s New Foundations \cite{Quine 1937}, are fundamentally misguided.
+I present a fresh look at the Russell Paradox, using only trivial set existence axioms, with approximations to the hypothetical Russell Set of all sets which do not belong to themselves.
+This will reveal that an approximation which contains too little leads to a better approximation which still contains too little.
+Similarly, an approximation which contains too much will give rise to a regress of successively less bad approximations.
+Each such series of approximations turns out to be indefinitely extensible, so an intuition that these processes terminate will not withstand scrutiny.
+I will show, for each of the major types of philosophical intuition about set existence, how that intuition fails to cohere with a supposed intuition implying the existence of the Russell Set.

+The Russell Paradox will thus be seen to be a simple mistaken claim about set existence; so the unrestricted Axiom of Comprehension is a mistake to be abandoned, not an important intuition to be rescued, despite the suggestions of, among others, Kurt Gödel and Alonzo Church to the contrary.\footnote{See the quotations in §\ref{The Platonist Conception} “The Platonist Conception” and §\ref{Ill-Founded Iterative Conception} “The Ill-Founded Iterative Conception,” respectively.} This will suggest that attempts to reconcile Comprehension with set theory Platonist enough to have a \MyIndex{universal set}, such as Quine’s New Foundations \cite{Quine 1937}, are philosophically misguided.

-The author’s belief is that the proper solution is a fully Platonist theory of sets as extensional objects without reliance on the temporal metaphor of the construction of sets.
-A Platonist may observe that sets are closed under certain operations, though that is different from creating new ones; but that is outside the scope of this article.
-Church’s Set Theory with a Universal Set \cite{Church 1974a} is an encouraging indication that such a theory might be consistent, but I was unaware of his work when I originally came up with this view of the paradox.
+The alternative intuition proposed below is a fully Platonist conception of sets as extensional objects without reliance on the temporal metaphor of construction.
+A Platonist may observe that sets are closed under certain operations, though that is different from creating new ones; but this article requires axioms only for two trivial operations.
+Church’s “Set Theory with a Universal Set” \cite{Church 1974a} and Oberschelp’s “Set Theory over Classes” \cite{Oberschelp 1973} are encouraging indications that such a theory might be consistent.